X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Thomson thick media

 \subsection{Reprocessing boundary}

-Assume that on the other side of the source, there is cool dense matter.
-Photons below 10 keV will be reprocessed for the following reason.
-Photons scattered into the reprocessing region are absorbed if, at their energy, the cross section for absorption is higher than the Thomson cross section, or reflected if it is smaller.\footnote{At these energies, the cross section for bound Compton scattering is comparable to Compton scattering, so this claim is independent of whether the hydrogen is ionized in the reprocessing region.} For solar metallicity, the neutral absorption cross section per hydrogen atom is larger than the Thomson cross section below $\sim$ 10 keV.
-This means that for photons below 10 keV, the boundary condition is absorbing, while for photons above 10 keV, the boundary condition is approximately reflective\footnote{The high-energy photons may lose energy in the reprocessing region only due to Compton degradation.}.
-To predict the transferred spectrum, we must model the temperature and ionization conditions in every part of the medium between the source and the observer, where ionization is dominated by the softer, $<10$ keV, population and the temperature may be dominated by the harder, $>10$ keV population.
+Assume that on the other side of the source, there is cold dense matter.
+Photons below 10 keV will be reprocessed for the following reason: photons scattered into the reprocessing region are absorbed if, at their energy, the cross section for absorption is higher than the Thomson cross section, or reflected if it is smaller.\footnote{At these energies, the cross section for bound Compton scattering is comparable to Compton scattering on free electrons, so this claim is independent of whether the hydrogen is ionized in the reprocessing region.} For solar metallicity, the neutral absorption cross section per hydrogen atom is larger than the Thomson cross section below $\sim$ 10 keV.
+This means that for photons below 10 keV, the boundary condition is absorbing, while for photons above 10 keV, the boundary condition is approximately reflective\footnote{The high-energy photons may lose energy in the reprocessing region due to Compton degradation, \taya{and a fraction of them will be absorbed, e.g., by photoionizing iron}.}.
+To predict the transferred spectrum, we must model the temperature and ionization conditions in every part of the medium between the source and the observer.
+The ionization is dominated by the softer, $<10$ keV photon population, while the temperature may be dominated by \taya{either of the populations}.
 We therefore need to understand both populations.